Bullying is a word that’s wrapped in emotion.

 Bullying is about lack of power as one person is powerless to stop the teasing or physical abuse.
 Bullying is the selective, uninvited, repetitive oppression of one person by another person or group.
 It should not be tolerated or practised by the adults who inhabit their world.

-If you think your child is being bullied then handle with care as children often don’t want to admit that they are on the receiving end of bullying.
-Some kids keep it to their chests so it helps to be on lookout for warning signs such as: items being stolen, changing the route to school and withdrawal from usual activities.
+If you think your daughter is being bullied, then handle her with care as many girls don’t want to admit that they are on the receiving end of bullying.
+Some girls keep it to their chest so it helps to be on lookout for warning signs such as: items being stolen, changing the route to school and withdrawal from usual activities.

-1. Listen to their story: Children who are bullied need someone to believe their story.
+- Listen to her story: Children who are bullied need someone to believe their story.
 Take them seriously and avoid dismissing complaints as tell-tale.
 Use common sense to differentiate between bullying and more random, non-selective ant-social acts.
-Kids can be nasty too each other, yet this doesn’t constitute bullying.
+Girls can be nasty too each other, yet this doesn’t constitute bullying.

-2. Deal with their feelings: A child who is bullied probably feels scared, angry and sad.
-Boys are more likely to display anger and girls claim they feel sad.
-The degree of emotional intensity is an indicator of the amount of bullying.
+- Deal with their feelings: A child who is bullied probably feels scared, angry and sad.
+While boys are more likely to act out and display anger, girls are more likely to act in feeling sad and depressed.
 Recognise and validate their emotions.
-Let them talk about how they think (remember boys respond better to ‘think’ language) and feel.
 It’s normal to feel sad, scared or just plain confused.

-3. Get the facts: Get a clear picture of what happens, including who is involved, the frequency and what happens prior to any bullying.
-Get your child to be as specific as possible by asking good questions.
+- Get the facts: Get a clear picture of what happens, including who is involved, the frequency and what happens prior to any bullying.
+Get your daughter to be as specific as possible by asking good questions.
 An accurate picture will help you determine your next course of action.